mlanza/ai-literacy/301/05-text-adventures.md

 Now it’s in your back pocket.

 You don’t have to orchestrate the whole thing yourself.
 You don’t have to turn the wrench every time.
 MCP is what lets you finally lean hard right — where the AI doesn’t just help you think, but helps you act.

+MCP is the answer to the brains-in-jars dilemma.